Aarya-katiwale/book-generator-api-documentation/README.md

 The project consists of the following folders and files:

-index.html: The main HTML file that contains the API documentation. css/: A folder containing the custom CSS styles. styles.css: The main CSS file that defines the layout and design of the API documentation. js/: A folder containing the custom JavaScript code. script.js: The main JavaScript file that handles the API key generation and other interactive elements.
+index.html: The main HTML file that contains the API documentation.
-Features

 The Book Generator API Documentation project includes the following features:

 Detailed API documentation for the Book Generator API